ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

      It might be necessary to add a transparent white rectangle or ellipse to the behind complicated objects to ensure that they are able to be locked on to when the mouse hovers over them.
 This might apply to long slender objects or objects with multiple items, appendages, or branches.

-     - See this section in the Illustrator instructions above for "Icons > Adding a background to complex objects to make them easy to highlight" for a general outline of what needs to be done in Inkscape as well.
+     - See this section in the Illustrator instructions above for "3.icons > Adding a background to complex objects to make them easy to highlight" for a general outline of what needs to be done in Inkscape as well.
 The exact method will differ in Inkscape.

 4. **background**: